 There is no pan-Indigenous society or ‘nation’ that one with any hint of Indigenous ancestry can run to for representation.
 Any who claim this are frauds.
 If one feels they belong to an Indigenous nation, then seek out the particular nation you believe you’re connected to.

-For those who falsely claim Indigeneity, you are doing so at the cost of opportunity for my child, myself or my relations, although I suspect you already know that.
+On a personal note for those who falsely claim Indigeneity, you are doing so at the cost of opportunity for my child, myself or my relations, although I suspect you already know that.
 I can only say – shame on you.
-May you face the price for impinging on the last bastion of our sovereignty – our identity.
+May you face the price for impinging on the last bastion of our sovereignty – our very identity.

-BC Metis Nation order to rescind membership: David Bouchard MNBC membership rescinded
+BC Metis Nation order to rescind membership: David Bouchard MNBC membership application rescinded